-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement on Form N-2 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York, on March 18, 2013.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Post-Effective Amendment No. 6 to the Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of New York, and the State of New York, on March 12, 2013.

-By: /s/ Brook Taube Name: Brook Taube Title: Chief Executive Officer and Ch

-Title: Chief Executive Officer and Chairman of the Board of Directors
+By: /s/ Brook Taube Name: Brook Taube Title: Chief Executive Officer and Chairman of the Board of Directors